Advisor: Jonathan Levine

 Areas of Interest: transportation planning, urban geography, justice

 Matan is a PhD candidate in the Department of Urban and Regional Planning at the University of Michigan.
-His research interests include transportation planning, accessibility, decision making, and welfare-dependent individuals.
-The overarching goal of my research is to understand how policy is made and how it affects urban environments and the disadvantaged groups living in them.
+His research interests include transportation planning, accessibility, and welfare policy.
+Through his research, Matan aims to explain how urban planning decisions are made and how this affects urban environments and the disadvantaged groups living in them.
 In his dissertation, Matan focuses on transportation planning and policy to examine the relationships between rail development and housing and transportation affordability in US cities with different urban forms.
 In a separate project, Matan is examining how legislation and group-home siting considerations affect the distribution of group homes in Israeli cities.
 Previous work in this area examined the nature of opposition to group homes and the reasons for its low levels in Jerusalem.

 Prior to his doctoral studies, Matan received his M.A. in Geography with a certificate in Urban and Regional Planning and B.A. in Geography and Political Science, both from the Hebrew University of Jerusalem.
 His M.A. thesis analyzed the differential responses to the siting of group-homes for welfare-dependent individuals.